 That’s why the chariot of Bhadrakali is pulled across the city during Bisket Jatra.
 The residents of Bhaktapur worship Bhairav and Bhadrakali and pray for the protection of the country.

-A 25m long pole is set, and a two long red piece of cloth is tied from the top that represents the snakes.
+A 25m long pole is set, and two long red pieces of cloth is tied from the top that represents the snakes.
 A kind of competition is held among various groups of people, in which they had to pull the pole towards them.

 If the pole falls at their side, it is said to be auspicious, and it also marks the start of a New Year.
 Similarly, people spread sindur (orange powder) and greet each other.

-They play traditional instruments and dance with the tune.
+They play traditional instruments and dance to the tune.
 Also, some groups of people would pierce their tongues and walk across the streets of Bhaktapur.